o3de/o3de.org/content/docs/user-guide/assets/builder/create-job.md

 ## CreateJobsResponse

-The response from the callback determines what work to process for the source asset file\.
-In most cases, the builder creates a job descriptor for each source asset and for each enabled platform\.
+The response from the callback determines what work to process for the source asset file.
+In most cases, the builder creates a job descriptor for each source asset and for each enabled platform.

-**azlmbr\.asset\.builder\.CreateJobsResponse**
+**azlmbr.asset.builder.CreateJobsResponse**

 ```
 class azlmbr.asset.builder.CreateJobsResponse